wickwirew/Shift/README.md

 Note: None of the views are actually edited, snapshots of each are used.

 ### Content Animation
 When views are matched, their content may be different.
 How it is transitioned from the initial content to the new content can be customized.
-There are two different options for content animations, `fade` and `none`.
+There are two different options for content animations, `fade` and `final`.
 This option is only valid on matched view, since unmatched views do not have content changes.

 On **fade** the initial content will be faded out and the new content will be faded in.